The Crossing Trek 2021 is VIRTUAL

 - Charles Whitlock, Director of the Grand Valley Trails Association and Optimist+ Trekker

-Tessa Jennison is a four-time Adventure Racing World Series athlete, and one of Canada's few female adventure event directors.
+Tessa Jennison is a four-time Adventure Racing World Series athlete, one of Canada's few female adventure event directors, and participated as TAC in "World's Toughest Race: Eco-Challenge Fiji".
 Her love of her community spurred an interest in developing an engaging event that combines adventure endurance with philanthropy, and stirs the spirit to challenge oneself in a multitude of ways.
 As a graduate of University of Waterloo's School of Urban and Regional Planning, Tessa has created an event that explores our collective potential to have a positive impact on our community and on each other.